gabewiss/CSE_583_COVID_MANDATES/README.md

 Includes
 1. A choropleth of USA to see the overview of monthly positive Covid-19 counts of each state.

-2. Line graphs of states with markers of mandates.
+2. Line graphs of states to compare (cases/100K).

 ### Team Members